sf-golden-bears-2017/react_counters_challenge/README.md

 If you look in the `App.js` file, you'll see `export default App;` at the bottom.
 This line makes the App class available for inclusion in other files like `index.js`.
 If you added a function to `App.js` but didn't export it, you wouldn't be able to import that function anywhere else in your project.

+#### Importing from npm packages

 We are importing a few parts of React itself in the line with `import React from 'react';`.
 That line says to import the project located in the `react` npm package and name it `React` (you can tell it's a package and not a file we wrote because it says `from 'react'` and not `from './react'` because that starting `./` indicates the current folder in our project, and a lack of it indicates a package from npm).
 It will grab whatever class or function in the react library has been exported with `export default`.

+#### Importing styles

+You'll also notice we're importing a css file with `import './index.css';`.
+This simply includes that stylesheet on the page when React renders without requiring that you add a stylesheet link in the HTML file like you usually do.

 ### Activating React on the Page